-Some of you may have seen the BBC series 'coast' where a whole programme concentrated on just the Brittany coast-line, and you get the feeling they could have done a series just on that...
+Some of you may have seen the BBC series 'Coast' where a whole programme concentrated on just the Brittany coast-line, and you get the feeling they could have done a series just on that...
 Without question the Brittany coast is one of the most beautiful and varied coastlines in Europe and longer than the rest of the French coastline combined.
-It's hard to describe because the coastline doesn't just vary between the North, South and West, but can change utterly in the space of a couple of kilometers.
-Around Morlaix there is a huge tidal range and beaches that go out kilometers as the tide ebbs.
+It's hard to describe because the coastline doesn't just vary between the North, South and West, but can change utterly in the space of a couple of kilometres.
+Around Morlaix there is a huge tidal range and beaches that go out metres as the tide ebbs.
 There row upon row of mussel beds line up like soldiers, exposed by the retreating waves.
 The cliffs are virtical with a jumble of massive boulders at their base.
 And yet go a little west towards Roscoff and the coastline softens, the area becomes full of coves and inlets.
 Go south near Carnac and you'll see a 20 km long beach of golden sand backed by rocky pools and the remnants of Rommel's Atlantic Wall WWII defences.
 The far west has some of the most dramatic and rugged coastline in Europe with huge granite towers resisting the Atlantic breakers.

 Perhaps you'd like a tour to one of the offshore islands on the north or south coast or cycle up to the windswept moors - anything is possible.
 One thing is for sure, everyone who comes here falls in love with the place.
 You could come cycling with us year after year and feel like you'd come to a different part of France each time!
 For more 'heavy sell' on cycling in Brittany.